skotak2/academic-kickstart/content/project/Machine_Translation/index.md

 ---
-title: English to Telugu Translator
+title: Kannada to English Translator
 summary: REST API to convert Kannada sentences to English using Seq2Seq Nueral Network model.
 Implemented attention mechanism.
 Deployed the transalation model on Google Cloud using cloud functions.
 The transaltion model is implemented using PyTorch.
 tags:
 - NLP